Millicentchinelo/Devops_projects/02.Introduction-to-Cloud-project/README.md

--	Use the SSH clone URL to clone the repository:Copy
+-	Use the SSH clone URL to clone the repository:

 ```
 git clone git@github.com:your username/MarketPeak_Ecommerce.git